 5. Garnish and Enjoy!

-- Suggested garnishes: Garnish crispy garlic tofu with sesame seeds and green onion.
+- Suggested garnishes: Garnish crispy fried tofu with sesame seeds and green onion.
 Adds another layer of flavour.

-- Serving suggestion: Crispy tofu is best served immediately as it loses its crispiness after half an hour I would say.
+- Serving suggestion: This tofu recipe is best served immediately as it loses its crispiness after half an hour, I would say.
 Or if you cover it.
 Still delish!!!

 How Do I Know When Tofu Is Cooked?